ArpitaSarkar561/NLP-Text-Analyzer/README.md

 NLP Text Analyzer App

 This is a simple Natural Language Processing (NLP) web application built with Python and Streamlit.
-It allows users to input a block of text and perform basic NLP tasks, including sentiment analysis, keyword extraction, and a simple text summarization.
+It allows users to input a block of text and perform basic NLP tasks, including sentiment analysis, keyword extraction, and simple text summarization.

 Features
 Sentiment Analysis: Determines the overall sentiment (positive, negative, or neutral) of the input text using the TextBlob library with a Naive Bayes analyzer.
 It also provides polarity and subjectivity scores.